 While serving as Berrien County Prosecutor, Judge Wiley established Berrien County Drug-Free School Zones and assisted in the formation of the U.S. Department of Justice Weed and Seed Program.
 He also served on the Prosecuting Attorneys Association of Michigan Board of Directors and was chairman of the Drug Policy Committee.
 He is also a member of the Rotary Club of Benton Harbor - Sunrise.

-Judge Wiley currently serves in the South County Courthouse in Niles.
+Judge Wiley currently serves in the Civil Division of the Berrien County Trial Court.